Animals of Costa Rica

 A Guide to the Country’s Incredible Wildlife

 Costa Rica is a biodiversity hotspot in the world, home to nearly 5% of the world’s animals or over 500,000 species despite covering less than 0.03% of the planet's surface.
 This small yet ecologically rich nation owes its diversity to its varied ecosystems, ranging from lush rainforests and cloud forests to wetlands, mangroves, and coral reefs.
 Among its unique flora and fauna, Costa Rica boasts around 900 endemic plant species and countless unique animals found nowhere else on Earth.
 Protected by an extensive network of national parks and reserves, this natural haven continues to inspire conservation efforts worldwide, making it a dream destination for wildlife lovers.
 Here you will also find a Guide to the best places to see Wildlife in Costa Rica.
-Let’s dive into the extraordinary animals that call this Central American gem home.
+Let’s dive into the extraordinary animals that call this Central American home, and find out experiences to spot them in the wild.

 A Diversity of Birds